University Counseling Centers: Pros and Cons to Consider

 There are two types of college counseling programs.
 One is for students only and the other is for the public.

-College counseling programs for students specialize in addressing issues related to campus life and are provided as an essential campus service.
 We encourage all students to utilize this “free” service (which is actually covered by your tuition).
 The short-term counseling that they offer can help you address issues like academic or personal stress or difficulty adjusting to college life.
 They can also help with mental health issues like mild to moderate depression or anxiety.

 Most college counseling centers offer short-term counseling only and don’t treat severe mental health conditions or other issues that require long-term therapy.
 However, they almost always can give you a referral so you can get the right help.
 If you’re a college (or graduate) student and are looking for any kind of therapy, the best place to start is nearly always your college’s counseling center.